clinicalMPM/clinicalMPM.github.io/index.md

 We calculated the intra-subject and inter-subject reliability of each map in every region of the Neuromorphometrics atlas.

-The intra-subject reliability data can be seen here: [intra-subject reliability](/intra-subject.html)
+The intra-subject (scan-rescan) reliability data can be seen here: [intra-subject reliability](/intra-subject.html)

 The inter-subject reliability data can be seen here: [inter-subject reliability](/inter-subject.html)